 Some handcrafted items specially made for the 2011 Cannes Film Festival include a Brigitte Bardot sculpture and a painting named "Cabaret", both made entirely with chocolate by the company's Maîtres Chocolatiers.

+The tour then continued with the visit of the workshop.
+A word of warning was giving before entering this chocolate emporium that produces over 8 millions of precious candies every year.
+The chocolate essence present in the workroom is so pure and dominant, that some people can be really incommodated by it, and even faint.
+If that's the case, only breaths of fresh air will cure the problem.
 The workshop covers 3,200 square meters (34,500 square feet) which is fully used during the peak production periods.
 Twenty polyvalent Maîtres Chocolatiers are applying themselves around the many work stations that are needed in the fabrication process: the calisson room, the "fillings" room where ganache and pralinés are elaborated, an area for chocolates made in moulds as well as one for covered chocolates and finally, the hand dipping room.
 All these rooms are being visited during the 2 hours workshop tour, giving the visitor a chance to see how one the French finest chocolates are being created.

 Freshly made apricots marshmallows or guimauves as we called them in France.
 Following the huge success of this classic childhood delicacy, the workshop will soon have a room completely dedicated to the fabrication of guimauves.